romanhaa/Cerebro/README.md

 ## Installation

-Download release for your OS, unpack and run.
+Download release for your OS from [here](releases), unpack and run.
 Currently, Cerebro is available only for macOS and Windows.

 Users of all platforms can alternatively launch the app through the dedicated `cerebroApp` R package or `romanhaa/cerebro` Docker container.